Lo Celso completes loan switch to Real Betis

 Keeping in trend with their previous signing announcements, Betis revealed the Argentine's arrival in quirky style, although a musical career does not seem to be an option for Lo Celso when he hangs up his boots.

-Lo Celso could make his Betis debut in the derby clash with Sevilla on Monday (AEST).
+Lo Celso could make his Betis debut in the derby clash with Sevilla on Sunday.